nyelonong/SimpleCryptography/README.md

 # SimpleCryptography
 Perl Text Encryption and Decryption using character substitution and employ window addition.
-I got the ide from [Dual Key Triple Encryption].
+I got the idea from [Dual Key Triple Encryption].
+Feel free to contact me [@zakiafrani].

 ### Usage